The psychological and neurological foundation of why mostly "normal" people go postal.

 Most of the witnesses agreed.
 I was a slam-dunk maniac.
 I attacked a gentleman who was simply anxious to buy a beer.

-Had the gentleman not finally stood up, I might have been disillusioned by how “unfair” society is for locking up a poet for something he didn’t do.
-I may have joined a particularly violent group of skinheads and empowered my Lizard even further.
+Had the gentleman not finally stood up, I might have been disillusioned by how “unfair” society is for locking me up for something I didn’t do.

 But another approach might help to tackle the Lizard.